rscherrer/brachypode-r/README.md

 ## Prerequisites

-To reproduce this study the following are needed:
+The code in this repository was run on Ubuntu Linux 20.04 LTS, but should run on other platforms too.
+To re-run our analyses the following are needed:

 * R version ...